-This supports the education of approximately 137,000 students being served in 240 schools in 19 school districts and 24 charter schools.
+This supports the education of approximately 141,000 students being served in more than two hundred schools in nineteen school districts and twenty-three charter schools.

-We are initially focusing on two areas of collaboration, transportation and technology:
+The team initially focused on two areas of collaboration: transportation and technology.

-The Delaware Department of Education is conducting a study on a community-based transportation system where students are transported in accordance with their age range (elementary / middle and middle / high) and their residence to their schools using a small cohort of charter schools in New Castle County that have volunteered to be part of this study.
-This study will serve as a model for school districts and charter schools to highlight the potential cost savings and enhanced transportation service that could be provided through the implementation of a consolidated busing system.
+The Delaware Department of Education conducted a study on a community-based transportation system where students are transported in accordance with their age range (elementary / middle and middle / high) and their residence to their schools using a small cohort of charter schools in New Castle County that volunteered to be part of this study.
+The study serves as a model for school districts and charter schools to highlight the potential cost savings and enhanced transportation service that could be provided through the implementation of a consolidated busing system.
 This project takes the work of the various task forces and committees and puts it into action; providing an actual model for school leaders to replicate and address the transportation problems that have been on-going and growing since 2002.

-This project is designed to bring to fruition the recommendation and strategies set forth in SCR22 by creating a Council on Educational Technology.
-This council will be an oversite organization charged with providing strategic guidance for educational technology for the state, districts, and charters.
-The Council will: (1) provide strategic guidance for public education technology by conducting needs assessments; (2) offer policy and budget recommendations; (3) engage in strategic planning to ensure alignment between state and local efforts; (4) define acceptable use policies, procedures and processes to ensure compliance with federal and state regulations; and (5) provide support for technology-related procurement.
+This project was designed to bring to fruition the recommendations and strategies set forth in SCR22 by creating a Council on Educational Technology.
+This council serves an oversight organization charged with providing strategic guidance for educational technology for the state, districts, and charters.
+The Council will: (1) provide strategic guidance for public education technology by conducting needs assessments; (2) offer policy and budget recommendations; (3) engage in strategic planning to ensure alignment between state and local efforts; (4) define acceptable use policies, procedures, and processes to ensure compliance with federal and state regulations; and (5) provide support for technology-related procurement.

 We've told you about us, we want to hear from you.
 Share your ideas and comments with us.